SeanHub2021/Project_1_Example3/README.md

     * https://tinyjpg.com/ was used to reduce the size of the images used throughout the website
 * Youtube
     * video content hosted on youtube, embedded with youtubes iframe
-* W3C HTML Validator
-    * Used to test HTML to make sure it is compliant
-* W3C CSS Validator
-    * Used to test CSS to make sure it is compliant

 ## Testing